How to Fix a Squeaky Door: Simple Steps and the Best Lubricants

 Simple ways to fix a squeaky door

-Now that you’ve found the squeaky hinge, the next step in how to fix a squeaky door is to lubricate it, so grab a can of lubricant like WD-40 or a silicone spray, which you can find at any hardware store, and make sure to attach the straw nozzle that comes with it for more precise application.
-Hold the can a few inches away and spray a small amount directly into the hinge, focusing on the area where the pin (the rod in the center) meets the metal parts, then gently move the door back and forth a few times to help the lubricant spread into the tight spaces where the squeaking happens.
+Now that you’ve located the squeaky door hinge, the next step in how to fix a squeaky door is lubrication.
+Grab a lubricant like WD-40 or silicone spray from any hardware store and attach the straw nozzle for precise application.
+Hold the can a few inches away and spray a small amount directly into the hinge, focusing on where the pin (the center rod) meets the metal parts.
+Gently move the door back and forth several times to help the lubricant penetrate the tight spaces causing the squeak.
+Be careful not to overspray, as lubricant can drip and make a mess.

 Step 3: Test the squeaky Door and Clean Up